sourcegraph/openctx/provider/google-docs/README.md

 **Status:** experimental

-> NOTE: Currently only works in development mode due to JavaScript bundling issues.

 ## Configuration for Sourcegraph teammates

 1. Find "OpenCtx Google Docs provider config" in 1Password and follow instructions from there.